-The Home Affairs Committee carries out quarterly inquiries into the work of the UK Border Agency.
+The Home Affairs Committee carries out quarterly inquiries into the work of the UK Border Agency (UKBA).
 Its latest report covers the second quarter of the year April– June 2012.

 The Committee is most concerned about the growth in the number of backlog cases the Agency is dealing with.
 This report also focuses on new asylum cases, enforcement and issues connected to immigration detention.

 The Agency’s backlog is growing at an alarming rate–it has increased by over 25,000 cases since the first quarter of this year.

 - These are records of individuals without leave to remain in the UK, who cannot be traced

 - The pool has grown by 24,000 records since the first quarter of this year-it now totals 174,000

 - Capita have been awarded a contract worth £30m to tackle this backlog; payment will be gradated according to performance but UKBA has not specified the performance thresholds.